-On any given night in 2018 more than 550,000 people experiencing homelessness in America.
+On any given night in 2018 more than 550,000 people are experiencing homelessness in America.
 2020 presidential candidates propose policies to end veteran homelessness, fully fund homeless shelter programs, and creating and expanding homeless prevention and assistance services.

 The Sanders housing plan proposes $32 billion over 5 years to combat homelessness.
 It not only includes funding for shelters, but also for outreach to help those who are chronically homeless.